Abdullah-Bin-Naeem/Object-Detection-Shooting-Game-Agent/README.md

 - **Custom Classification**: Classified detected persons as "allies" or "enemies" based on training data.
 - **Dataset Preparation**: Automated data preparation by extracting person detections from video files and labeling them based on the folder name.
 - **Inference**: Real-time classification and gameplay decision-making using the trained YOLOv11 model.
-- **Output Visualization**: Results, including detection and classification, are saved in the `output` folder.

 ---